foundersandcoders/old-playbook/pair-programming.md

 + What test are you going to add next?
 + Are you using sensible names for all your variables?
 + Is it obvious at first glance what each of them is being used for?
-+ As you work through the problem, are you working from the outside in or are you trying to solve the problem in a linear sequence from top to bottom? (try working from the outside in)
++ As you work through the problem, are you working from the outside in or are you trying to solve the problem in a linear sequence from top to bottom? (try working from the outside in, always thinking about the inputs and outputs of the code block you are working on)